First off, I need to clarify to you, my dear readers, that this torte recipe was planned for a post exactly one week ago…then I went from this:

 - 1 large egg, lightly beaten

 - 3 Granny Smith or other tart apples

 - 3 tablespoons unsalted butter

 - 1 egg

-- Add grated butter and mix until a course meal is formed.
+- In a food processor, combine and pulse almonds and 1/4 cup flour until a course meal is formed.

-- Place scones in oven and bake 20-25 minutes until tops are golden brown.
+- Place torte in oven and bake for 45 minutes.